 Sustainability Award

-The city of Bocholt will award a prize for sustainability for the second time in 2026.
+The city of Bocholt is awarding a prize for sustainability for the second time this year.
 The prize is intended to honour Bocholt citizens, companies, associations and initiatives that are committed to sustainable structures in an exemplary manner in the areas of climate, social affairs or the economy.
 This award is intended to honour and at the same time encourage others to follow suit.

 Sustainable ideas wanted